netbootxyz/netboot.xyz/docs/boot-usb.md

 * [netboot.xyz](https://boot.netboot.xyz/ipxe/netboot.xyz.usb)

+## GUI Tool (Windows/Linux/macOS)

+If you prefer a graphical tool to write the image to USB, check out [Etcher](https://balena.io/etcher) as a simple and easy to use tool for Linux/Mac/Windows.
+You download the correct version for your operating system, extract and/or run it, then select the image you want to write, and the target USB/SD card you want to write it to.
+If it doesn't recognize the image's extension but you know it is a bootable USB/SD image, you can change the extension to .bin or .img to allow Etcher to "see" it and write it to your drive.

 ## Creating USB Key on Linux

 Insert a USB key in your compute and find the device name.
 Then use following command: